emipa606/XNDVanillaFriendlyAnimalSurgery/README.md

 **Large -** Fits on animals with a mature body size between 1.3 and 2.4, such as muffalo and bears.
 **Huge -** Fits on animals with a mature body size equal to or greater than 2.4, such as rhinoceroses and thrumbos.

-[strike]Animal organs and prostheses, similar to human prostheses in the base game, can only be obtained via trade; you can&apos;t produce them or expect them to come falling from the sky.
-For balance reasons and due to XML limitations, you can&apos;t harvest animals for their organs either; they also can only be obtained via trade.[/strike]
+~~Animal organs and prostheses, similar to human prostheses in the base game, can only be obtained via trade; you can&apos;t produce them or expect them to come falling from the sky.
+For balance reasons and due to XML limitations, you can&apos;t harvest animals for their organs either; they also can only be obtained via trade.~~

 Animal body parts also have their own trade categories, so these won&apos;t interfere with the commonality of human body parts on the market.
 Additionally, adding part to and removing parts from animals only yields 5/16ths as much experience as an operation on a human, to reduce the feasibility of experience grinding.